ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - error-msg: This message is used to indicate that an error has occured at the SATP layer.
 It can be transmitted by either gateways.

+- session-abort-msg: This message is used by a gateway to abort the current session.

 ### Digital Asset Identifier

 This is the identifier that uniquely identifies the digital asset in the origin network which is to be transferred to the destination network.